 Church Sound System Installation

-Once you have accepted our Church sound system installation proposal, a target date for installation of your church sound system can be set
+Once you have accepted our installation proposal a target date for installation of your church sound system can be agreed.

 We recognise that unexpected funerals and regular commitments can alter the actual days available for installation, and therefore we try to be as flexible as possible

 Additional training sessions following the installation for new operators can be arranged if required for an additional fee

 The first couple of days is usually taken up with putting cables in place and erecting access equipment, with equipment installation and testing in the second half of the project.
 The final day is when fine tuning and training takes place.

 The process of laying and routing sound cables in church buildings is very time consuming, so it makes sense to lay cables for extra microphones, projectors and audio monitors at the same time as your church sound system installation, even if they are not going to be used right now